Hadith No. 4 : Stages of Embryo Development

 Thus, Ibn Mas’ud’s phrase “the truthful and the believed” serves to remind listeners that this knowledge could only come from divine revelation.
 It emphasizes the Prophet's authenticity in narrating truths about the unseen and reinforces the trustworthiness of his words, particularly when he speaks of matters known only to Allah.

+The hadith explores the stages of human creation, detailing the transformation of the embryo within the womb in three phases—nutfah (a drop of fluid), ‘alaqah (a clinging clot), and muḍghah (a lump of flesh), with the soul being breathed into the fetus at the end of this period.
 This hadith emphasises both the biological and spiritual aspects of human development.
-The first three stages of nutfah, ʿalaqah, and muḍghah, correspond to the early physical development of the fetus.
+The first three stages of nutfah, ʿalaqah, and muḍghah correspond to the early physical development of the fetus.
 The narration transitions from the material formation to the divine decree, where the angel is commanded to breathe the soul and inscribe the fetus's destiny, including its lifespan, provision, and fate.
 This connection between the physical and metaphysical highlights the comprehensive nature of creation in Islam.

 Stages of Embryo Development

-The three stages of human embryonic development as described in the hadith are nutfah (drop of fluid), ʿalaqah (clinging clot), and muḍghah (lump of flesh).
+The three stages of human embryonic development, as described in the hadith, are nutfah (drop of fluid), ʿalaqah (clinging clot), and muḍghah (lump of flesh).
 In the first stage, the nutfah, the fertilized fluid is conceived and remains in the womb for an initial period, undergoing essential early development.
 This is followed by the ʿalaqah stage, where the embryo is described as a clot, which attaches to the uterine wall and begins to draw nutrients from the mother, signifying a stronger connection and continued growth.
-The final stage, muḍghah, represents a small, chewed-like lump of flesh, as the embryo starts to form a rudimentary shape and initial features.
+The final stage, muḍghah, represents a small, chewed-like lump of flesh as the embryo starts to form a rudimentary shape and initial features.

 These stages, each lasting approximately forty days according to traditional interpretations, outline a sequential process of development that marks the gradual transition from simple fluid to a more defined form, preparing for the subsequent stages of human formation.
-As per this interpretation it takes 120 days to complete all these three stages.
+As per this interpretation, it takes 120 days to complete all these three stages.

 After this 120-day period, the angel is sent to breathe the soul into the fetus and decree four things: provision (rizq), actions (ʿamal), lifespan (ajal), and fate (whether wretched or happy).